 The purpose of this policy is to establish protocols for leasing by UW System institutions as permitted by s.
 36.11 (1)(b), Wis.
-Stats., and in accordance with Regent Policy Document (RPD) 13-2, Real Property Contracts: Signature Authority and Approval.
+Stats., and in accordance with Regent Policy Document (RPD) 13-2, Real Property Contracts: Approval, Signature Authority, and Reporting.
 This policy also delegates authority for certain related real estate agreements to UW System institutions and provides the parameters under which this delegation may be used.

 2. Responsible UW System Officer

 Senior Associate Vice President for Capital Planning and Budget

 This policy sets parameters for all UW System institutions for the leasing of real property or other means used to encumber real estate.
 This policy applies to both UW System lessor and UW System lessee agreements as outlined below, except that UW System Administrative Procedure 910.A, Leasing Process, applies only when a UW System institution is the lessee.

 Section 6.C deals specifically with Board-Owned Residential Housing as defined in this policy.